Kique06/sewayaki-kitsune-no-senko-san-Script/README.md

 # sewayaki-kitsune-no-senko-san-Script
-Todo o roteiro de sewayaki kitsune no senko-san dub em português (Ainda fazendo o resto dos ep)
+All sewayaki kitsune no senko-san script.

-esse projeto é uma piada interna e talvez tenha muitos erros mas... ta ai
+This project is kind of a joke and I don't know if I'll finish it